 How to apply for a payday loan

-Note: Meeting the eligibility requirements does not guarantee the approval of your payday loan.
+Note: Remember that meeting the eligibility requirements does not guarantee the approval of your payday loan.

-Proof of employment with employer’s name, address and phone number.
+Proof of income with employer’s name, address and phone number or government benefits or investment income

 Payday loans are not viewed positively as they usually come with excruciatingly high fees.
 Many customers who desperately need financing turn to payday loans as they are easy to get and provide quick financial relief – but they also throw many people into an endless cycle of debt with their high costs.